flusio/Minz/README.md

 - [flus.fr](https://github.com/flusio/flus.fr): the website of the Web service I provide for Flus;
 - [taust](https://github.com/flusio/taust): a monitoring system easy to setup (provided as a proof of concept);
 - [Webubbub](https://github.com/flusio/Webubbub): a simple [WebSub](https://www.w3.org/TR/websub/) hub.

+## Last question: should you use Minz?

+Probably not for your own projects.
+Minz was designed for my needs.

+However, because I tried to keep the codebase away from too many levels of abstraction, it can help you to learn how a framework works.
+I think Minz can be great for educational purposes.

 ## License